RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 FT.CREATE {index_name} ON JSON SCHEMA {json_path} AS {attribute} {type}
 ```

-For example, this command creates an index that indexes the name, description, price and image vector embedding of each JSON document that represents an inventory item:
+For example, this command creates an index that indexes the name, description, price, and image vector embedding of each JSON document that represents an inventory item:

 ```sql
 127.0.0.1:6379> FT.CREATE itemIdx ON JSON PREFIX 1 item: SCHEMA $.name AS name TEXT $.description as description TEXT $.price AS price NUMERIC $.embedding AS embedding VECTOR FLAT 6 DIM 4 DISTNACE_METRIC L2 TYPE FLOAT32